orstavik/JoiEvents/docs/1c_EventTarget/8_Pattern_EventListenerPriority.md

 # Pattern: EventListenerPriority

 In this chapter we look at how we implement an alternative method to set the `priority` for the sequence of event listeners.
 This is an alternative to using the options `first` and `grab` in the previous chapter.
-This method is not used in this book, but is added for completion.

 ## new EventListenerOption: `priority`